beccalarson/beccalarson.github.io/accomodations.md

 There are many hotels/Airbnbs in the area if other accommodations are desired.

-# Friday Night Cocktails

-For those arriving a night early, we will be having cocktails downtown at [Hamlet and Ghost](http://www.hamletandghost.com/).
-We will update this site with details once they are confirmed.

 # Mapping It

 To help you get a feel of the geography of Saratoga, below is a map of key locations for the weekend!

 <iframe src="https://www.google.com/maps/d/embed?mid=13oM7zjFN5XRmTGQpcxuEYc7wlRc" width="640" height="480"></iframe>

-&nbsp;

-# Working Schedule

-**Friday**

-8:30 - 10:00 PM Welcome cocktails at Hamlet and Ghost.
-All are welcome.

-**Saturday**

-5:30 - 11:00 PM Ceremony and Reception

-11:00 PM Drinks at Desperate Annies, Downtown Saratoga Springs.
-[Doughboys](http://www.dailygazette.com/news/2011/aug/19/0819_doughboys/?print) likely to follow.

-**Sunday**

-9:00 - 11:00 AM Brunch at Gideon Putnam hotel.
-All are welcome.